cypher139/ch/dev/331/expbank-v1/readMe.txt

 - Full levels are used & not total XP, which may open up duping issues by a player storing level 1 transactions many many times then withdrawing to high levels.

+- Economy support in CH was moved to extensions. this version has not been updated for that

 Untested past CH 3.3.1 and Minecraft 1.8.